-Pickin’ (or as they say at Eplegaarden, “plukkin’”) your own apples, raspberries and pumpkins is the main attraction at this old-fashioned family orchard, a quick drive from downtown Madison.
-For being within reach of the city, you wouldn’t know it: one look around at the old red barn and wide open fields makes it clear you’re at a place where the air’s a little fresher, and the clock moves a little slower and the memories are made a little faster.
+Pickin’ (or as they say at Eplegaarden, “plukkin’”) your own apples, raspberries and pumpkins is the main event at this old-fashioned family orchard, a quick drive from downtown Madison.
+For being within reach of the city, you wouldn’t know it: one look around at the old red barn and wide-open fields makes it clear you’re at a place where the air’s a little fresher, the clock moves a little slower and the memories are made a little faster.

-Come out on Sundays to hear live folk and bluegrass music in the orchard, then hitch a ride on the horse-drawn hayride to get to plukkin’ (Just watch out for the trolls.
-Did we mention there’s trolls?)
+You can listen to live folk and bluegrass music in the orchard on Sundays, then hitch a ride on the horse-drawn hayride to get to plukkin’.
+(Just watch out for the trolls.
+Did we mention there are trolls?)

-Pick your own apples and strawberries in season, and for an even bigger taste of a Northern Wisconsin autumn, plan your visit during the annual Bayfield Apple Festival for an apple-solutely perfect family day.
+Pick your own apples in season, and for an even bigger taste of a Northern Wisconsin autumn, plan your visit during the annual Bayfield Apple Festival for an apple-solutely perfect family day.

-The Elegant Farmer made a name for itself with its famous “Apple Pie Baked in a Paper Bag,” and if you’re wondering whether or not it’s worth the hype – it is.
-Fans may come for the flaky, one-of-a-kind pies, but they stay for all the fun happening around the orchard: pick-your-own apples, a corn maze, an impressive bakery and tractor-pulled hayrides, for starters.
+But, have you ever tried “Apple Pie Baked in a Paper Bag?”
+At last, you can try this and it’s so worth the hype.
+People come for the pie but stay for the lively atmosphere around the orchard: pick-your-own apples, a corn maze, an impressive bakery, and tractor-pulled hayrides.